Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You start with one- or two-word building blocks and slowly progress to longer, more grammatically complex sentences as you reach the higher levels.

-So from a bird’s eye view, that’s the basis of how Rosetta Stone and Pimsleur compare.
+That’s how Rosetta Stone and Pimsleur compare.
 The Rosetta Stone lessons are image heavy, include little to no English translations, and primarily rely on visual cues and inference.

 On the other hand, the Pimsleur lessons place a strong emphasis on listening and speaking in the context of actual native conversations and include English translations to keep you on-track and engaged.

-Strengths Of The Rosetta Stone Courses
+Strengths of the Rosetta Stone Courses

 Awesome Voice Recognition Technology